23rd3n/DLIS/README.md

 # **DLIS (Deep Learning on Inverse Problems)**
+**For detailed explanations of the codes, please refer the README inside the homework folders.**
 ## **HW1:Denoising a signal that lies in a subspace by projecting the observations onto this subspace**
 - We have some observations y, and we have a orthanormal basis matrix for k-dimensional subspace of n-dimensional signal x.
 - For some values of k (from 0 to 1000 increasing by 100), we analyze the denoising performance using the average mean-squared error.

+## **HW2: Implementation of ISTA(Iterative Soft-Thresholding Algorithm)**

+- Iterative Shrinkage Thresholding Algorithm (ISTA) is a fast iterative for solving the l1-reqularized least-squares optimization problem

+    $$\min_{x} \frac{1}{2} \lVert Ax-y \rVert _{2}^{2}+ \lambda\lVert x \rVert _{1}$$

+    for sparse vector reconstruction.
+ISTA is initilazed with $x_{0}=0$ and its iterations are given by

+    $$x_{t+1}=\tau_{\lambda \eta}x_{t}-\eta A^{T}(Ax_{t}-y)$$

+    where $\tau_{\eta}$ is the soft-thresholding operator (non-linearity).

+- By minimizing the cost function via ISTA, we'll reconstruct 100-sparse signal x and we'll investigate the convergence of the algorithm.
+Then we'll change the sparsity and analyze if we are still able to reconstruct the sparse signal.

+- Signal models are very important for inverse problems because in inverse problems the forward map is not invertible or is ill-conditioned (ratio of singular values --> infinity).
+Therefore, either there are many solutions possible (more columns than rows) or since it is ill-conditioned it is not favorable to invert it (noise amplification).
+- Signal models help us escape these problems.
+With the assumption on the signal to be reconstructed, we can select one of the solutions in where there are many possible.
+- One of those signal models are the assumption of signal lies in the subspace or in the union of subspaces.
+Then using a few measurements or observations we can reconstruct the original signal.
+Therefore, sparsity in the signals are very important for computational efficacy and sample efficacy.
+Even if the signals are not sparse in some domains, we can find some dictionaries (domains) where they are sparse.
+For example, natural images are sparse in Discrete Cosine Transform.
+- In natural images, low-frequency coefficients posses the most energy therefore ordered DCT coefficients decay very quickly that even we use 10% of them we would be still able to see the image details clearly.
+JPEG and lossy compression use this idea for size reduction.
+This is an example of orthanormal dictionaries as the norm of the dictionary is always 1 for DCT.
+- There are also overcomplete dictionaries.
+These dictionaries are such that even if you remove one or many columns, you would still be able to span the whole space.
+Therefore, they are called overcomplete.
+- Overcomplete dictionaries are more efficient in a sense that it is easier to find an overcomplete dictionary than to find an orthanormal bases.
+However, when representing signal in a overcomplete dictionaries, then reconstruction of the signals back is difficult since there are many representations of the sparse signal in the original.
+- In general we want to recover,  y = A'x'= A'Dx = Ax, here x is sparse in D and A=A'D, we can think of A as the subsampled Fourier Transform for MRI and D as the wavelet transform for sparse representation.
+Therefore, at the end we have y=Ax inverse problem that we want to find the x, which is a sparse vector.
+- The best one would be to use the l0-norm minimization of x that are subject to y=Ax, but this problem is computationally intractable, NP-hard problem.
+Therefore, instead we use l1-norm minimization (also called Basis Pursuit) to minimize the cost function and get the sparse vector x.
+One such algorithm that is in this class is ISTA which we defined above.
+There is a short check to see if the Basis Pursuit will allow us to get a reconstruction which is if number of measurement is larger than 2*sparsity * log(#cols/sparsity) given that #cols are large and sparsity is mildy large.
+Otherwise we would need to check if the tangenct cone of l1-norm and null space of A only collide in 0-vector.
+- The other algorithm is in the class of Greedy Methods, OMP (orthagonal matching pursuit), which builds a support set of sparse vector iteratively checking the correlations between residual vector and columns of A. This algorithm is easy to implement and computaitonally efficient but has a downside that if a wrong index is selected for the support set, then it stays in that set until the end.
+There are some advancements to this algorithm who take care of this problem.
+- Also there is a good theorem for sparse reconstruction that if every 2s-many columns of A are linearly independent, then the sparse reconstruction is possible.
+- Finally, if a matrix A is mu-incoherent and s<(1/2*mu), then solution to both OMP and l1-norm minimization for y=Ax is the x itself. mu-coherence is defined as follows: if a matrix with unit norm columns has corelations with its every columns smaller than or equal to mu, then this matrix is called mu-incoherent.

 ## **HW3:Optimization with Regularization**